-In addition, the PFMI play an important part in the G20's mandate that all standardised over-the-counter (OTC) derivatives should be centrally cleared.
-Global central clearing requirements reinforce the importance of strong safeguards and consistent oversight of central counterparties (CCPs), in particular of CCPs for standardised OTC derivatives.
+The PFMI also play an important part in the G20's mandate that all standardised over-the-counter (OTC) derivatives should be centrally cleared.
+Global central clearing requirements reinforce the importance of strong safeguards and consistent oversight of central counterparties (CCPs), in particular CCPs for standardised OTC derivatives.
 CPMI and IOSCO members are committed to adopt the principles and responsibilities contained in the PFMI in line with the G20 expectations.

 Scope of the assessments

-While in the case of the Principles, Level 2 and 3 assessments are being done separately, it was considered more appropriate and efficient to carry out a combined Level 2 and 3 assessment of the Responsibilities.
+For the Principles, Level 2 and 3 assessments are done separately.
+It was considered more appropriate and efficient to carry out a combined Level 2 and 3 assessment of the Responsibilities.

-The results of the assessments are published on both CPMI and IOSCO websites.
+The results of the assessments are published on both the CPMI and IOSCO websites.

-The implementation monitoring covers the following jurisdictions: Argentina, Australia, Belgium, Brazil Canada, Chile, China, European Union, France, Germany, Hong Kong SAR, Indonesia, India, Italy, Japan, Korea, Mexico, Netherlands, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, United Kingdom and United States.
-These are jurisdictions with authorities that are members of the Financial Stability Board and/or the CPMI-IOSCO Steering Group that was responsible for the development of the PFMI.
+The implementation monitoring covers the following jurisdictions: Argentina, Australia, Belgium, Brazil Canada, Chile, China, the European Union, France, Germany, Hong Kong SAR, Indonesia, India, Italy, Japan, Korea, Mexico, the Netherlands, Russia, Saudi Arabia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.
+These are jurisdictions with authorities that are members of the Financial Stability Board and/or the CPMI-IOSCO Steering Group that developed the PFMI.

 In many jurisdictions, the framework for regulation, supervision and oversight is different for each type of FMI.
 Level 1 assessments cover the legal and regulatory changes necessary for all types of FMIs.
-Levels 2 and 3 assessments have been/will be at times more focused on CCPs and trade repositories (TRs), given their importance for the successful completion of the G20 commitments regarding central clearing and transparency for derivatives products.
+Level 2 and 3 assessments are at times more focused on CCPs and trade repositories (TRs), given their importance for the successful completion of the G20 commitments regarding central clearing and transparency for derivatives products.

 Reports published so far